Cryptocurrency: What Exactly Is It?

 - Now over 1,000 cryptocurrencies in existence

-The first actual cryptocurrency, in the sense of a decentralised exchange network, is believed to have been Bitcoin itself, which was first seen in 2009 when it was invented by a developer who goes by the name of Satoshi Nakamoto.
+The first actual cryptocurrency, in the sense of a decentralized exchange network, is believed to have been Bitcoin itself, which was first seen in 2009 when it was invented by a developer who goes by the name of Satoshi Nakamoto.
 Whether or not Satoshi Nakamoto is a single individual or the name refers to a collective is unknown, but it was thanks to them that this cryptocurrency began to gain traction.
 Now, there are believed to be well over one thousand cryptocurrencies in existence, with other major names on the scene including Ethereum, Ripple, Dash, Litecoin and more.

 Crypto and the Regulators

 Given that the first major cryptocurrency didn’t enter mainstream consciousness until less than ten years ago, national governments haven’t quite caught up with the potential that cryptocurrency trading has to offer just yet.
-At the moment, trading cryptocurrencies isn’t as heavily regulated as trading real world financial instruments is.
+At the moment, trading cryptocurrencies isn’t as heavily regulated as trading real-world financial instruments is.
 In Britain, for example, it wasn’t until earlier in 2018 that the regulator, the Financial Conduct Authority, announced that it would begin to insist that providers of crypto derivatives and tokens would have to seek permission in order to operate some parts of their businesses.
 However, that may all be about to change.
 Governments and regulatory bodies around the world are now starting to catch up with the way in which crypto is changing the trading scene.

 Purposes of Crypto: Wealth and Purchasing Power